unrealtecellp/life/README.md

 # LiFE
 ## Linguistic Field Data Management and Analysis System

-This repository hosts the code and installation instructions for the LiFe, developed by the M.Sc.
+This repository hosts the code and installation instructions for the LiFE, developed by the M.Sc.
 Computational Linguistics and M.Phil Linguistics students of Dr. Bhimrao Ambedkar Univesity, Agra - Siddharth Singh, Shyam Ratan and Sonal Sinha - under the supervision of Dr. Ritesh Kumar.

 ## Running the Demo Version (Alpha Test Version)